wix-incubator/express-angular-rss-feed-app/README.md

 #### How To Install

-Make sure you have npm, node and mongoDB install:
+Make sure you have npm, node and mongoDB installed:

 ```bash
 node - v